 The padding makes it "hot as hell."
 Most say that even at night, it feels like the shoe is "cooking" the feet.
 It almost feels like a "stovetop bath."
 Worse, it's a sponge for sweat, making it much heavier.

 Samurai-like build: Kinsei Blast vs. the OG Kinsei

-The first version of the Asics Kinsei wanted to give runners maximum protection on the road while having unrestrained movements.
+The first version of the ASICS Kinsei gives runners maximum protection on the road while having unrestrained movements.
 It took after the samurai armor by having plenty of padding from top to bottom.

 The Kinsei Blast pays homage to its parent model by having the same well-cushioned design.
 Its heel angle even replicates that of the samurai's katana sword.
 Only this time around, it has a modern twist with its Pebax plate and Flyte Foam Blast midsole.